orbeon/orbeon-forms-doc/upgrading.md

   - [Form Runner: Custom dialogs and model logic](form-runner/advanced/custom.md)
 - Considered
   - [Stable API for Form Runner](https://github.com/orbeon/orbeon-forms/issues/1095)

-## How to upgrade from an older version?

-- We recommend you upgrade first in a safe test environment, not in a production environment.
-- Review the relevant compatibility notes.
-- Try running your application with the new version.
-- Solve problems, if any, as they come up.

-Finally, please let us know if you encounter issues while upgrading, via the [commmunity](http://www.orbeon.com/community), by email, or via professional support.

 ## What are the benefits of upgrading Orbeon Forms versions?